Signup

 • First name

-• Last name Optional fields: Title, address, postal code, city, local identifier, notes.
 If the person wishes to subscribe to the newsletter, tick the corresponding checkbox.
-The account will be assigned to your institution automatically.

 Setting the Validity Period

-• 2–3 years for first-year students who will remain at the institution longer Guest accounts are also available if needed; these are valid for only one month and can later be deleted or converted into regular accounts.
-Once all information has been entered, click “Save” to create the account.
+Guest accounts can also be created if needed.
+They are valid for one month and can later be deleted or converted into regular accounts.

 Account Expiration